rlseaton/superdogpit/README.md

 ![alt text](https://rlseaton.github.io/superdogpit/images/gold-grappling-hook.png "Gold Grappling Hook")
 ![alt text](https://rlseaton.github.io/superdogpit/images/diamond-grappling-hook.png "Diamond Grappling Hook")

 # Marriage Master
-You can propose to marry any other player.
+You can get married any other player!
 Married players get benefits such as shared XP, the ability to share backpacks, send gifts from *anywhere*, the ability to kiss, turn off friendly fire, teleport to your spouse, and a lot more!

 The first thing you'll want to do is **find a priest**.
 You can do that with `/marry listpriests`.
 Ops are priests automatically, and can ordain other players as priests if necessary.